Digitalbiztech/DBT-Data-Seeding/IMPROVEMENTS.md

 4.  **Schema Mismatch Warnings**: The tool now detects fields present in Source but missing in Destination during the export plan phase.
 A warning is displayed in the "Check & Import" wizard listing specific skipped fields, improving user trust.
 5.  **External-to-External Seeding**: Removed the limitation that required the destination to be the current org.
 Users can now seed data between two connected external organizations using REST API for the destination writes.
 6.  **Performance (Bulk Matching)**: Moved the heavy matching logic from the browser to the server.
 The `findMatchingRecords` Apex method now processes records in batches using optimized SOQL queries, resolving browser freeze issues with large datasets.
+7.  **Batch Apex Import**: Moved the heavy import process (Query -> Remap -> Insert) to a Batch Apex class.
+The UI now starts the batch job and polls for status, eliminating browser timeouts for large exports and efficiently managing heap/CPU limits.

 ## Current Issues